 - use a perching stool in the bathroom to wash if you find standing difficult.

 Considerations when choosing a chair

-The internal dimensions of the chair (seat height, width and depth, and backrest height) need to match the size of the user to ensure adequate support.
+The internal dimensions of the chair - seat height, width and depth and backrest height - need to match your size to ensure it offers adequate support.
 When you are sitting, the support that the chair gives you from underneath should be evenly spread beneath your bottom and legs, with no particular points of pressure.
-The support to your back should enable you to relax, helping you to maintain a safe and comfortable position, again with no particular points of pressure.
+The support to your back should enable you to relax, helping you to keep a safe and comfortable position, again with no particular points of pressure.

-It is advisable to try out a range of chairs before buying one because slight differences in the slope and angle of the backrest, or the position and style of armrests, can make a big difference to individual comfort.
+It is advisable to try out a range of chairs before buying as slight differences in the slope and angle of the backrest, or the position and style of armrests, can make a huge difference to individual comfort.

 If you struggle to get on/off a chair, you may also be experiencing difficulty transferring to/from a toilet.
 You may benefit from a grab rail on the wall by the toilet, a raised toilet seat or a seat and frame over the toilet.